sparkfun/eng_application/Documentation/greenTea.md

 Brewing time and amount of leaves will vary to taste, but brewing temperature is less flexible.

-You can 're-infuse' your tea by introducing the leaves again a little later for the same amount of time.
+You can 're-infuse' your tea later by steeping the leaves again for the same amount of time.
 This can make the flavor deeper and more complex!